Devon Alexander

+Devon Alexander (born February 10, 1987) is an American professional boxer.
+He has held world championships in two weight divisions, including the unified World Boxing Council (WBC) and International Boxing Federation (IBF) light welterweight titles and the IBF welterweight title.

 Biography

 Alexander grew up in the Hyde Park neighborhood of north St. Louis, Missouri in an area described as rough, gang- and drug-infested.
 Alexander was mentored by various people at a young age including Former NFL players Eric Drain and Demetrius Johnson, principal of Clay Community Education Center Frank Muelhauser, and PE teacher, Brad Slinkard.
 He would later join the boxing gym that Kevin Cunningham, a former police officer and security officer at Clay Community Center, turned trainer, founded in the basement of an old police station.

 Thirty kids joined the boxing program of Cunningham, who had hoped to keep the kids out of trouble, off the streets, and in the ring.
 A stablemate of Alexander's, Cory Spinks would become welterweight champion.

 Amateur career

 Alexander had an outstanding amateur career, compiling a record of 300-10 under the tutelage of Cunningham.
 He was a four-time Silver Gloves champion from ages 10–14; three-time PAL national champion; Junior Golden Gloves and Junior Olympics national champion; 2003 United States national champion in the 19-and-under division; and 2004 United States light welterweight national champion.
 Alexander made it to the final round of the 2004 Olympic trials, where he battled Rock Allen to a draw and was knocked down once before losing on a tie-breaker.